 - Currently teaching for the School of Professional Studies at Vanguard University (2002-present)

 - Serving as a camp therapist/Social Worker for the Orange County Foster Care System for one week every year at Pinecrest Camp (1997-present)

 - Conducted an eating disorder seminar for the staff at Vanguard University (2001)

 - Conducted psycho-educational seminars for college students (2001)

 - Started addiction and grief support groups at Newport-Mesa Christian Center (2001)

-- Served as a Prevention/Educational Specialist for Vanguard University conducting seminars, visitations with students and faculty, promoting Journeys Counseling, and work with college-age students in personality/career assessments (2001)
+- Served as a Prevention/Educational Specialist for Vanguard University conducting seminars, visitations with students and faculty, promoted Journeys Counseling, and worked with college-age students in personality/career assessments (2001)

 - Served with Journeys Counseling as an intern/therapist (1999-2001)

 - Being a mentor to college-age students